pellersz/IavaScriptvm/README.md

 ### Final thoughts

-I had way too much fun with this one, so I had to include it in my repo
+I had way too much fun with this one, so I had to include it in my repow